leyyin/university-PC/README.md

 environment:
 `cp elearning/settings_local.EXAMPLE.py elearning/settings_local.py`

-6. Create your database tables (you must do this every time you change the models):
+6. Create your database tables and insert default data (you must do this every time you change the models):
-`python manage.py migrate`
+`python manage.py init`

 # Run
 WARNING!!!
 Be sure your virtual environment is activated.